joshmorgan1000/UTKH/THEORY.md

 $$r_e = \frac{2\pi h}{m_e c}$$

 - Notice that: $r_e = 2\pi\lambda_C$
   - This means that the kutonic electron's photon orbital radius is **exactly $2\pi$ times the Compton wavelength.** This is significant because:
     - The Compton wavelength represents the quantum limit at which relativistic and quantum effects dominate.
 It effectively marks the scale below which quantum mechanical effects become significant for an electron.
     - The factor of $2\pi$ suggests that $r_e$ represents the circumference of a circular resonance, where the wavelength of the photon matches the full orbital path of the kutonic system.
     - The relationship $r_e = 2\pi\lambda_C$ suggests that the kutonic electron's resonant structure is intrinsically tied to its Compton wavelength, with the orbital radius being the geometric realization of this quantum scale in circular motion.
+  - Note: the actual mass of an electron (or any other particle) is irrelevant to this conclusion, as it is cancelled out in the equation.
+This merely shows a relationship between the hypothetical radius of photon orbitals and the Compton Wavelength.
+  - Due to the basic assumptions of UTKH, there is likely a relationship between the Compton Wavelength and the "curvature of spacetime", which UTKH redefines as complex harmonic fields.
+    - While it does "redefine" the curvature of spacetime, it does not introduce or propose any sort of difference in effects of spacetime curvature, but rather provides an explanation for the conditions.

 ### Bohr Radius ($a_0$)
   - We know the Bohr radius as: